Atlas-Bots/issues/README.md

-# issues
+# Issues
-Report any issues here!
+You can report any bugs on the list here!
+Please make sure they ain't already in the known issue's list first before reporting!